 I admit, this one can be hard, especially when you have younger children but hear me out.

 Let go, pass on that old curriculum.
 The one you used with your older children and might use with your younger children.
 See what I did there?
 Might.
 You might use it, so you are going to hang on to it.
-If you have doubts about using it, you aren’t going to so pass it along to someone who will or sell it.
+If you have doubts about using it, you aren’t going to so pass it along to someone who will use it, or sell it.

 E-books are a great way to have all your books but not all the bookshelf space.
 You can buy your own, or borrow e-books from the library which helps to eliminate the late fees as well.